 Ultimately, becoming a Women Business Enterprise (WBE) and gaining access to federal contracting money helps to provide more growth opportunities and financial assistance for woman-owned businesses that would otherwise not have been possible.

-To self-certify, you use the certify.SBA.gov website, which will require you to answer questions about your business (e.g. individual proprietorship, limited liability company (LLC), partnership, or corporation) and upload documents depending on whether you’ve previously participated in SBA programs.
+The certify.SBA.gov website will require you to answer questions about your business (e.g. individual proprietorship, limited liability company (LLC), partnership, or corporation) and upload documents depending on whether you’ve previously participated in SBA programs.
 While planning for this, reference the SBA’s preparation checklist which tells you everything you’ll need throughout the certification process.

 Alternatively, you can apply to be certified by one of four approved third-party certifying agencies:

 - National Women Business Owners Corporation (NWBOC)

 - Women’s Business Enterprise National Council (WBENC)

 - U.S. Women’s Chamber of Commerce (USWCC)

 - El Paso Hispanic Chamber of Commerce (EPHCC)

 You will then need to provide proof of your business certification through certify.SBA.gov, closely following the listed instructions.
 Each third-party certifier has its own benefits, requirements, and unique application process: